Breadcrumb

 Putting a creative idea out there in front of your colleagues and superiors can be daunting, so to boost the confidence of your team members make sure you always welcome all ideas that come your way, no matter how out of the box they may be.

 If a team member proposes an idea that simply isn’t right for the business, don’t dismiss it outright.
-Instead, make a concerted effort to be enthusiastic and talk through the ins and outs of the concept.
-By doing so, you can carefully and tactfully explain why the idea is not quite right, yet your team member will still feel appreciated for their creative thinking and will learn from it.
-In addition, while the original idea may not be right, by discussing it you may find that it triggers new thoughts and ideas that your business could well utilise.
+Instead, make a concerted effort to be enthusiastic and talk through the concept.
+By fulling exploring the idea and discussing it you may find that it triggers new thoughts and ideas that your business could well utilise.
+This will also allow you to explain why certain elements might not be right for the business right now.

 7. Make brainstorming a regular occurrence

-Make sure you set an agenda and share the discussion points with the team ahead of time.
+Set an agenda and share the discussion points with the team ahead of time so they have time to prepare ideas to bring to the table.
 For instance, you might ask them to come up with five things the company could improve or one way their department could be more productive.
 Encourage ideas both big and small – a suggestion for a new coffee machine in the kitchen may not seem as ground-breaking as an idea for a new line of products, but both can have a positive impact on the business and your staff in different ways.

 8. Be influential not controlling

-A controlling leader does not stimulate creativity, so be someone who influences rather than controls, particularly when it comes to ideas.
-For example, don’t push forward with your ideas over your team’s, particularly if they don’t willingly agree that your idea is the best.
+A controlling leader does not stimulate creativity, so influence, don’t control, particularly when it comes to ideas.
+Resist pushing forward your ideas over your team’s, particularly if they don’t willingly agree that your idea is the best.
 Don’t keep throwing new ideas their way either – give them a few suggestions and encourage them to come up with their own.
-By being creative, while also welcoming creativity in others, innovation will flourish.

 9. Reward and incentivise innovative thinking